SM UB-14: Black Sea

 After Romania joined the war on the side of the Triple Entente in August and was quickly overrun by the Central Powers, the Russian efforts in the Black Sea in the second half of 1916 were focused in the west.
 Because German submarines never really accomplished all that much in the Black Sea, the February 1917 resumption of unrestricted submarine warfare led the Germans to temporarily abandon the Black Sea in lieu of the more target-rich Mediterranean.
 UB-14s whereabouts and activities during the latter half of 1916 and the first few months of 1917 are unreported in sources.

 On 28 May 1917, Oberleutnant zur See Ernst Ulrich replaced Schwarz, and, soon after, UB-14 sailed on the first German patrol of the year in the Black Sea.
 On 5 June, UB-14 sank the 155 GRT Russian sailing vessel Karasunda north of Poti; Karasunda was the last ship credited to UB-14.
 Other than to note that Oberleutnant zur See Bodo Elleke succeeded Ulrich in March 1918, there is no mention in sources of UB-14s activities between June 1917 and November 1918.

 After the Russian Soviet Federative Socialist Republic signed the Treaty of Brest-Litovsk with the Central Powers on 3 March 1918, exiting the war, forces of the Central Powers surrounded and later seized the port of Sevastopol.
-UB-14 was at Sevastopol after the Germany signed the armistice treaty that ended all fighting on 11 November.
+UB-14 was at Sevastopol after Germany signed the armistice treaty that ended all fighting on 11 November.
 UB-14 and the three other surviving Constantinople Flotilla boats were disarmed on 25 November.
 UB-14 was scuttled in the Black Sea off Sevastopol in the early months of 1919.